-For Gift Funds with balances of at least \$250,000, Advisors may leverage the Investment Alliance Program whereby an outside investment firm may manage the Gift Fund's investment portfolio.
+For Gift Funds opened with a beginning balance of \$250,000, Advisors may leverage the Investment Alliance Program whereby an outside investment firm may manage the Gift Fund's investment portfolio.
 Alliance Managers are approved by the Foundation's Investment Committee after a thorough review by the Foundation's finance staff and our Investment Consultant.
 In addition, the Alliance Manager must operate in accordance with the investment policy and procedural requirements approved by the Foundation's Board of Directors.

-A minimum balance of \$250,000 must be maintained in the account to participate in the Investment Alliance Program.
 In addition, a one-time set-up fee of \$1,000 will be charged to all new Investment Alliance accounts meeting the minimum balance of \$250,000 but with assets less than \$1 million.
 This set-up fee is, however, waived for accounts greater than \$1 million.
 Please see the Foundation's Investment Alliance and Business Policy Statement for more information.

-In addition, for Gift Funds with balances of at least \$1 million, Advisors may customize an allocation based on the Foundation's existing managers.
+In addition, for Gift Funds with balances of at least \$1 million, Advisors may customize an allocation based on the Foundation's existing asset classes, e.g. U.S. Equity, Non-U.S. Equity, Fixed Income, etc.